Ramblec/docker-compose-http2-nginx-node/README.md

-Docker compose HTTP2 Nginx PHP
+Docker compose HTTP2 Nginx Node

 port 80 is set to redirect.